-You’re self-conscious of your penis size and you’re not alone.
-It’s completely normal to wonder if you’re “big enough” or to want more length and girth — a lot of guys do.
+If you’re self conscious about your penis size, you’re not alone.
+It’s totally common and normal to occasionally wonder if you’re “big enough,” or to want some extra length and girth -- in fact, a lot of guys do.

 A 2018 survey found that while most men (66 percent) rated their penis as average, 12 percent said they had a small penis.

-But while 85 percent of women surveyed said they were satisfied with their partner’s penis size, just 55 percent of men were satisfied with their own.
+Interestingly, research suggests that penis size is far more of a concern for men than for most women.
+Although 85 percent of women surveyed stated that they were satisfied with the penis size of their partner, just 55 percent of men were satisfied with their own.

 So what does all of this mean?
 A few things:

 Many men believe their penis is smaller than average.